 Robert Half's Heard in the Lunchroom® blog series offers real-world advice on navigating tricky topics that can impact your professional happiness and career prospects.

-Yes, we’re talking about you!
+Yes, we’re talking to you!

-Mistakes to avoid
+Employee appreciation mistakes to avoid

 Shake it up